Engee documentation

 Conclusion

-We have learnt how to set up an acoustic noise canceller, how to change its parameters.
-You can do a lot of experiments with this model, changing the settings of the filter and the imposed noise.
+We have learned how to set up an acoustic noise canceller and how to change its parameters.
+With this model, you can do a large number of experiments by changing the filter settings and superimposed noise.